Box-Tools/BoxKit/README.rst

 .. code::

    export CXX=$(CPP_COMPILER)
-   pip install BoxKit --user --install-option="--enable-testing" --install-option="--with-cbox"
+   pip install BoxKit --user --install-option="--enable-analysis" --install-option="--with-cbox"

 There maybe situations where users may want to install BoxKit in development mode $\\textemdash$ to design new features, debug, or